FedericoRobino/acustomsimplegame/README.md

 # A custom simple game (acustomsimplegame)

 Repo for A custom simple game.
-Academic porpuses.
+Academic purposes.
 Made with libGDX.